Pottery made to order | repair and restoration studio in Southern Delaware

 Mending

 Use one of the mending epoxies (PC-Clear, JB Weld 5-Minute, or Loctite 5-Minute).
 Apply a thin layer (on porous materials, apply on both sides), align and support the parts, and let it cure fully before cleanup and applying PC-11 filler epoxy.
+This sequence is important: first join and stabilize the broken parts, then fill and refine the remaining gaps after the bond has fully cured.

 The tables below show how temperature affects working and cure times.